 What is the reading journey?

 The Girl Child & Her Long Walk to Freedom: Putting Faith to Work through Love to Break Ancient Chains is an e-book written by Emily Nielsen Jones and Domnic Misolo.
 The e-book unpacks the history of patriarchy, shares how patriarchy is both invisible and everywhere in our lives, introduces present-day faith-inspired change agents, and helps readers better understand how to walk the exodus path toward liberation from this oldest oppression.
-The reading journey is a facilitated, six-month-long exploration of The Girl Child & Her Long Walk to Freedom undertaken in small group discussions from late September to early April.
+The reading journey is a facilitated, seven-month-long exploration of The Girl Child & Her Long Walk to Freedom undertaken in small group discussions from late September to early April.
 This interactive map offers a sneak peek into the journey.

 Who is the Girl Child?